Has the Virtualization of the Face Changed Facial Perception? A Study of the Impact of Photo Editing and Augmented Reality on Facial Perception: DISCUSSION AND CONCLUSION

 One limitation of our study is that our preexisting dataset of faces contained a much higher representation of light skinned faces versus darker complexions.
 Another limitation is that some of the filters confound with real-world facial modifications, such as applying real makeup or real sunglasses.
 In fact, we see from our results that of the AR filters, the Aviators filter deviated the most from the results of the other AR filters.
 Is there a difference in response to faces with real sunglasses or makeup versus faces with virtual sunglasses or makeup?
 We encourage future work to build on this study by exploring these limitations.
 We also recommend future work performing the same studies using filters found on popular social media platforms such as Snapchat and Instagram.
 These specific filters are more ubiquitous than the ones we used in our study, and thus would provide a useful point of comparison.
+Additionally, we acknowledge the limitation that our study relies on self-reported perceptions which may not reflect actual user behavior.
+Finally, because our study was limited to participants in the United States, we recommend future work exploring cross-cultural differences in the perception of filtered faces.

 \textbf{Conclusion.} We presented the results of six surveys that measure perceived familiarity, strangeness, and digital alteration of filtered faces.
 We demonstrated that faces with traditional filters applied are generally perceived similarly to unmodified faces as familiar, not strange, and not digitally altered, but AR-filtered faces are perceived as not familiar, strange, and digitally altered.
-We hope that this work can help inspire conversation on social responsibility in facial filter usage.
-We must continue to ask: Are AR filters actually more safe to use than traditional filters because they take us out of reality rather than try to perfect it?
+We also must continue to ask: Are AR filters actually more safe to use than traditional filters because they take us out of reality rather than try to perfect it?
 Or will these AR filters, with time, join the more traditional edits in our perception of what is normal?
 If so, what are the implications of this?
 While we should continue to study whether AR filters will be perceived as ``normal” over time, we recommend for now that AR/VR researchers note that promoting imagination and creativity may be healthier than trying to filter reality.

 \begin{acks} The authors would like to thank Annalisa Szymanski and Daniel Gonzalez Cedre for their feedback on this work. \end{acks}